MartinezN2014/ReadMeCreator/Develop/output/README.md

-# README Generator
+# Nelson's Readme Generator

 ![license](https://img.shields.io/badge/license-MIT-blue)

 ## Descryption

-This generates a read me file dynamically
+This is used to dynamically generate a readme.md file.

 ## Table of Contents